You can add preheader content in the message editor.

 Is it mandatory to use preheader text?

-Unlike the subject line, preheader text isn't required to send emails.
+Unlike the subject line, preheader text isn't required to send emails - but it's highly recommended.

 Without a preheader sentence the first piece of text from your email is displayed in inboxes after the subject line.
 This is often some non-interesting text, such as a “view online” link, a date or salutation.
 This is not a great way to tease your readers to open and read your message.